 Stretching and Performance Enhancement

-Q: Will stretching just prior to activity improve my sports performance?
+Q6: Will stretching just prior to activity improve my sports performance?

 A: No — and some experts say pre-exercise stretching may even hinder performance.